 But he said, “O my Lord, please send by the hand of whomever else You may send.”
 (Luke 12:13)

-Moses struggled with a deep sense of inferiority, because he compared himself with other people whom he thought to be more competent and smart.
-He wanted to bail himself out from the task even after God assured he will succeed.
+Moses struggled with a deep sense of inferiority because he compared himself with other people whom he thought to be more competent and smart.
+He wanted to bail himself out from the task even after God assured him he will succeed.

-Implication: Like Moses we all struggle with inferiority at some point.
+Implication: Like Moses, we all struggle with inferiority at some point.
 Nothing can cripple an effective ministry than comparing one’s self with another.
 Aaron was God’s solution, (Exodus 4:14-17).
 There’s an important lesson here.
-Ministry is a team work.
+Ministry is teamwork.
 We work together towards a common goal while helping each other with our gifts and skills.

 He is also a film star and the author of seven books.
-He has 397, 000 followers in Twitter and 8,983,626 (Eight million nine hundred eighty three thousand six hundred twenty six) followers in Facebook!
+He has 397,000 followers on Twitter and 8,983,626 (Eight million nine hundred eighty-three thousand six hundred twenty-six) followers on Facebook!
 Nick’s life as a professional speaker and a minister of the gospel is phenomenal.
 If God can use Nick, will he not use you!